 Mintaro is a white seeded Sub Clover that belongs to the family of Trifolium subterranean ssp. brachycalycinum and was derived from hybrid selections between Rosedale and other elite germplasm sources.
 Mintaro demonstrates a prostrate to semi erect growth habit and persists well on various alkaline soil types.
 It has early to mid season maturity and is suited to medium to high rainfall environments with a growing season of 6 months.
 Mintaro has been developed as a superior alternative to Rosedale and Clare.
 It has improved hard seed levels which provide protection against false breaks, better regeneration as well as excellent winter and early spring production.
 These attributes combine to make Mintaro suited to either permanent pasture or medium term cropping rotations.
 Mintaro will also provide the benefits of fixing soil nitrogen as well as providing an effective disease break.

-- The high hard seed level and very good pest disease resistances ensure Mintaro will be a productive, perennial component of your pasture.
+- High hard seed levels will provide protection against false breaks and good pest disease resistance ensures Mintaro will be a productive, perennial component of your pasture

 - Improved establishment and seasonal yield over older varieties help fill feed gaps at critical times of year

 Mintaro is resistant to race 1 of clover scorch (Kabatiella caulivora) (race commonly found throughout southern Australia) and highlyresistant to race 2 (highly virulent race found in WA).

 Mintaro has been rated with low tolerance to red legged earth mites (Halotydeus destructor) but has shown low to moderate resistance to blue green aphid (Acyrhosiphon kondoi).
 Control of these insects is still recommended at the seedling and developmental stage to maximise growth and production.